Is turmeric good for you?

 Delaying or reversing Alzheimer's disease

 While research is in the early stages, there's some evidence that the benefits of turmeric and curcumin extend to brain health.
-Curcumin may increase brain levels of BDNF (brain derived neurotrophic factor), a protein that supports learning and memory.
-Many brain disorders, including Alzheimer's disease, are linked to decreased levels of BDNF6.
+Curcumin may increase brain levels of BDNF (brain derived neurotrophic factor) - a protein that supports learning and memory.
+Many brain disorders, including Alzheimer's disease, are linked to decreased levels of BDNF.

 Fighting cancer

 Turmeric may inhibit the growth and spread of cancerous cells and the growth of new blood vessels in tumours.
-It may even help to prevent certain types of cancer, particularly cancers of the digestive system7.
-However, always discuss with your doctor any supplements you may be using and turmeric should not be used instead of modern medicine.
+It may even help to prevent certain types of cancer, particularly cancers of the digestive system.
+However, always discuss with your doctor any supplements you may be using.
+Turmeric should not be used instead of modern medicine.

 Easing depression

 The health benefits of boosting BDNF levels in the brain can also be seen in the treatment of depression.
 There's also some evidence that turmeric increases serotonin and dopamine.
-These are hormones in the brain that help us feel happy8.
+These are hormones in the brain that help us feel happy.
+These supplements shouldn't be used instead of modern medicine but could help as part of lifestyle changes.

 Relieving joint pain